 These limits do not apply, though, in a wrongful death case.
 If you lost a parent, spouse, or child because of medical malpractice, your non-economic damages are not capped.

-To fight for medical malpractice compensation, you must have evidence that the doctor, nurse, or pharmacist did something wrong.
-You have to have proof that you were hurt because of negligent care.
-You need proof that the medical professional acted in a way that a reasonable medical professional with similar education and training would not.
-This is hard.
-We recommend you work with a medical malpractice lawyer in Cincinnati to gather evidence.
+To successfully get what you deserve in a medical malpractice case, you must have evidence that the doctor, nurse, or pharmacist did something wrong.
+You must have proof that you were hurt because of negligent care and the medical professional acted in a way that a reasonable medical professional would not.

-You will need a medical expert.
-To begin with, you need a medical expert’s opinion to file a medical malpractice lawsuit.
-Without an expert opinion, your case could be dismissed.
+The first step to getting this evidence is working with a medical expert.
+Without an expert opinion, your medical malpractice lawsuit could be dismissed.
 You also will need the medical expert’s testimony to prove negligence.

 Medical Malpractice Case Requirements

-Malpractice claims are complicated.
-There are rules you have to follow to bring a claim.
+Malpractice claims have rules to follow.
 When you believe you are the victim of medical negligence, you need to talk to a lawyer with experience in these types of claims.
 A general personal injury lawyer might not have the knowledge and experience to navigate a medical malpractice case.

 To file a medical malpractice lawsuit in Ohio, you need an Affidavit of Merit.
 This is a sworn document by a medical expert that says your claim is well-founded.
 We will hire a medical expert to review your records.
 Another doctor in the same area of medicine as your negligent doctor will review your records carefully.
 They will tell us if your doctor did something wrong or not.
 If there is evidence of malpractice, this expert will sign a statement saying so.

-Medical malpractice claims have a time limit.
 Ohio gives you one year to file a lawsuit.
 But when your one year is up is another complication.
 The statute of limitations begins to run on the date the cause of action arises.
 That is the day you officially have a legal claim.
 But what is that date?
-You should talk with a lawyer as soon as possible about when you learned you might be the victim of medical malpractice.
-We will calculate how long you have to file a medical malpractice lawsuit.
+You should talk with a lawyer about when you learned you might be the victim of medical malpractice.

-If you think you were hurt or your medical condition got worse because of a negligent doctor, call KNR right away.
-It can be hard to figure out if a doctor, nurse, or pharmacist’s actions were malpractice.
+If you think you were hurt or your medical condition got worse because of a negligent doctor, call KNR.
 It is hard to know whether you suffered from a complication or the wrong treatment.
 The best way to find out is by working with a Cincinnati medical malpractice attorney.

-A medical malpractice attorney at KNR will talk with you about your experience.
-We want to know what you have gone through.
-We want to know what you talked about with the doctor or other medical provider.
-We want to hear what they told you versus what really happened.
+A medical malpractice attorney at KNR will talk about your experience.
+We want to know what you went through, what the doctor or other medical provider told you, and find out what really happened.

 We will connect with a doctor or other medical provider in the same area of medicine as the person who was negligent.
 For example, if you believe your cardiologist was negligent, we will find a cardiology expert.
 The expert will review your medical records carefully to figure out if the professional’s conduct was inappropriate.
 If the expert agrees there is a malpractice case, they will sign an affidavit.